lukasturcani/stk/docs/source/index.rst

 Something you might like to do first, is look at the `construction overview`_, which can give you a picture of how :mod:`stk` goes about constructing molecules.
+It will also introduce you the basic concepts and types found within :mod:`stk`.
 Next, the `basic examples`_, will allow you to get a feel for how to use :mod:`stk`.
 After that, examples of molecular construction can be seen by looking at the documentation of